 - Your HR department will review the request (or generated file) to validate or reject it, or ask for more information

-How does the leave request validation work?
+How does the leave request approval work?

 1. An employee answers a Google Form to submit a leave request